Wondering if Ethereum Classic is a good investment? Asking yourself: “Should I buy Ethereum Classic in 2022?” Then this article is just for you!

-In contrast, Ethereum has transitioned to a proof-of-stake consensus mechanism.
-Hence, Ethereum Classic has more similarities to Bitcoin over Ethereum.
 Just like with Bitcoin, ETC mining rewards are reduced: they are decreased by 20% every five million blocks.

 - Smart contracts: A smart contract is defined as an agreement between two parties, with conditions and rules being written in code.
 Once all the conditions are met, the contract is executed without any third parties.
 In other words, a smart contract is a self-executing block that operates on predefined conditions.
 Note that ETC can run Turing-complete smart contracts.